exakat/exakat-docs/Reference/Rules/Php/FilterToAddSlashes.rst

   ``FILTER_SANITIZE_MAGIC_QUOTES`` is deprecated.
 In PHP 7.4, it should be replaced with `addslashes() <https://www.php.net/addslashes>`_

 According to the migration RDFC : 'Magic quotes were deprecated all the way back in PHP 5.3 and later removed in PHP 5.4.
 The filter extension implements a sanitization filter that mimics this behavior of magic_quotes by calling `addslashes() <https://www.php.net/addslashes>`_ on the input in question.'
+`addslashes() <https://www.php.net/addslashes>`_ used to filter data while building SQL queries, to prevent injections.
+Nowadays, prepared queries are a better option.

 .. code-block:: php